 - Alexandria Sheriff's Department

 - Alexandria Police Department

 In the Commonwealth of Virginia, bullying is defined as "any aggressive and unwanted behavior that is intended to harm, intimidate, or humiliate the victim; involves a real or perceived power imbalance between the aggressor or aggressors and victim; and is repeated over time or causes severe emotional trauma.
 "Bullying" includes cyber bullying.
 "Bullying" does not include ordinary teasing, horseplay, argument, or peer conflict.

-Bullying is the most common form of violence in our society.
-More than 70 percent of young people nationwide say they have seen bullying in their schools, and 30 percent have admitted to bullying others.
-According to data from the 2014 Youth Risk Behavior Survey in Alexandria, nearly 25 percent of eighth graders surveyed and more than 13 percent of 10th and 12th graders surveyed reported being bullied at school.
+surveyed reported being bullied at school.
+Additionally, 23.8 percent of eighth graders and 8.9 percent of 10th and 12th graders reported being bullied electronically.
 Membership in either bully or victim groups is associated with dropping out of school, poor social development, criminal activity and other negative long-term consequences.

-A proclamation announced the start of the Mayor's Campaign to End Bullying in Alexandria.
+A proclamation announced the start of the Mayor's Campaign to End Bullying in Alexandria in 2014.
 The purpose of the campaign, sponsored by the U.S. Conference of Mayors, is to wipe out bullying in our nation's schools and communities.

-Alexandria joins more than 170 jurisdictions from around the country who have signed on to the campaign to raise awareness, foster a safe school climate, to end bullying in schools and communities, and to encourage everyone to be aware of, and to take a stand against, bullying.
+Alexandria joins more than 170 jurisdictions from around the country who have signed on to the campaign to raise awareness, foster a safe school climate, end bullying in schools and communities, and encourage everyone to take a stand against bullying.

 Bullying Prevention in Alexandria City Public Schools